kluless13/fishtally/paper.md

 Notebooks with significance:
 - fishtally-demo-single-line -> using single line as a threshold to show pipeline works for single and multi class
-- fishtally-invasive -> single line threshold applied to fishtally
+- fishtally-invasive -> single line threshold applied to an invasive species
+- fishtally_demo_multio_lines ->
+- fishtally_polyon ->

 What I have done so far:
-- compared yolov7 and yolov8 for an invasive species (Lionfish) and a marine pest (COTS)
+- ~compared yolov7 and yolov8 for an invasive species (Lionfish) and a marine pest (COTS)~
-- created a fish counting algorithm that tracks a specific species, and then counts automatically, but with only one line
+- ~created a fish counting algorithm that tracks a specific species, and then counts automatically, but with only one line~
-- applied this process to the invasive lionfish species
+- ~applied this process to the invasive lionfish species~
-- add more lines as thresholds to track and count fish movement
+- ~add more lines as thresholds to track and count fish movement~
 - make polygon and track within that
 - address limitations

 What I would like to add:
 - turn FishTally into CLI command to automate process
-- have weights ready for use
+- ~have weights ready for use~

 ### Methodology